|Investor Junkie Rating||8.5/10||9.5/10|

 Mint, on the other hand, has no similar functionality.

-Neither Mint nor Personal Capital have true two-factor authentication.
-Personal Capital and Mint do have a poor-man’s version which requires you to register your computer before using.
+For peace of mind, Mint offers two-factor authentication.
+Personal Capital, however, has a “poor man’s version” that requires you to register your computer before using.
 But you cannot log in unless the computer is registered via a PIN sent to you in a phone call or email.

 Personal Capital and Mint’s app allows for fingerprint login on iOS devices that support it.

 Both of the personal finance software have apps for Apple iOS and Google Android.
 For each service, some features are exclusive to the mobile app or the website.
 And you’ll be able to process most functions on the go.

 This fact makes Mint and Personal Capital especially ideal for Millennials who use their mobile phone as their primary, and in some cases only, device.